-The term 'grey literature' brings connotations of bleakness, apathy, indifference, and questionable authority to mind.
-Upon investigation this is far from true, unless you find papers from eminent scientists on sea grass to be boring.
-Well everyone is different.
-To these writers, the 'grey' in grey literature more likely has some connection to the brain's 'grey matter' since so much of it seems highly intellectual and is significant for research and development in many subject areas.
-An article appearing on the Internet in Information World Review, calls grey literature "the unsung hero, the foot soldier, the foundation of the building" (IWR 1996); it is literature that is not usually attainable through conventional channels.
+The term grey literature brings connotations of bleakness, apathy, indifference, and questionable authority to mind.
+Upon investigation this is far from true, unless you find papers from eminent scientists on sea grass or new innovations in agriculture boring.
+The grey in grey literature refers to the brain's grey matter since so much of it is highly intellectual, and is significant for research and development in many subject areas.
+An article appearing in Information World Review calls grey literature "the unsung hero, the foot soldier, the foundation of the building" (IWR 1996); it is literature that is not usually attainable through conventional channels.
 In his informative book on grey literature, Charles P. Augur writes that this is not a new phenomenon of the late twentieth century but something considered a genre since at least the 1920s, particularly in Europe among the scientific circles (Augur 1989,7).
 Grey literature is here to stay, but what is it?

 The quasi-printed reports, unpublished but circulated papers, unpublished proceedings of conferences, printed programs from conferences, and the other non-unique material which seems to constitute the bulk of our modern manuscript collections (Hirtle 1991).

-Important contributions to the genre are translations, constituting a major part of grey literature.
-Two reasons can easily be discerned to explain why.
+Important contributions to the genre are translations, which constitute a major portion of grey literature.
+Two reasons easily explain why.
 If half the scientific and technical literature is written in languages other than English, and if scientists from all around the world, including those from English-speaking countries want to access the research, they need translations of the work (Augur 1989,63).
-Dissertations also make up an important part of grey literature, as well as 'meeting papers' or preprints that are given out before conferences and meetings, and could end up as journal articles.
+Dissertations also make up an important part of grey literature, as well as meeting papers or preprints that are given out before conferences and meetings.

-Grey literature was for many years synonymous with 'reports literature'.
-At the turn of the century, documents evolving out of research and development, particularly from the aircraft and aeronautics industries were a very important means of communicating the results of research testing (Augur 1989,12).
+Grey literature was for many years synonymous with reports literature.
+At the turn of the century, documents coming out of research and development, particularly from the aircraft and aeronautics industries, were a very important means of communicating the results of research testing (Augur 1989,12).
 One such report from 1915 was called The Behaviour of Aeroplanes in Gusts, the first report written by NASA (Augur 1989,13).
 However, it was the onslaught of World War Two which had the greatest impact on report literature, transforming it into "a major means of communication" (Augur 1989,12).

 The hallmark of that war was the development of technologically-advanced weaponry, from sophisticated tanks to the atomic bomb.
 These breakthroughs in science made accurate and speedy communications a necessity.
 The technical report was widely used to disseminate information (White 1984,18).
 The decades that followed saw the continuation of staggering amounts of scientific and technological research, which was amassed to improve both military and communication systems.
 The one thing that made grey literature so attractive and "attained its importance as a separate medium of communication was because of an initial need for security or confidentiality classifications which prevent documents being published in the conventional manner" (Augur 1989, 1).